Subscriptions and recurring revenue

 Strategic subscription billing solutions

 Vindicia Subscribe is our SaaS-based strategic subscription billing and recurring payment platform that offers unmatched marketing and billing functionality to enhance acquisition rates, maximize recurring revenue, optimize customer retention, and minimize operational overhead.
 Vindicia Subscribe provides options for subscription lifetime, pay-per-use, add-ons, multiple invoicing choices, payment aggregation, virtual currency support, and a full range of subscription payment strategies and payment types.
-And thanks to our robust subscription intelligence and analytics capabilities, you can take fully take advantage of the information gained through transactional and behavioral monitoring of high-revenue subscribers.
+And thanks to our robust subscription intelligence and analytics capabilities, you can take full take advantage of the information gained through transactional and behavioral monitoring of high-revenue subscribers.

 If your company already has an efficient billing system in place, Vindicia Retain is the perfect companion, increasing subscriber retention and driving higher revenue and ACLV.
 Using our noninvasive advanced retention technology, Vindicia Retain dramatically reduces the churn caused by failed payment transactions.